jdwoodall/S57Map/README.md

 I work on this intermittently, so don't expect huge progress.

 ToDo:

 1. Filter the layers to actually display.
 I doubt anyone would want to display them all.
+There needs to be an option panel to control which layers to display added.
+Which leads to #2.

 2. Get some configuration control system working.
 Most likely will use the .net config stuff.